Hi, it’s Tani from the Kamiuma store.

 -Minimum 32mm, and that skinny only if you’re on them now and know they work for you.
 But an all-aroundy bike like the Charlie is at its most versatile with tires 40mm and up.
 You might think, what’s the point in getting a light bike, then adding bigger tires?
 But the Charlie rides light with any tire, so unless you’re hauling it up stairs and concerned about ounces, we recommend 40mm+.

-It’s suitable for those who wanna ride Rivendell bike, but for a paved road and not for trail riding.
+It’s suitable for those who wants to ride a Rivendell bike, but for a pavement.
+Not on trail.
 And someone who prefers lightish bikes to heavy ones.

 ・・・・